drizzle-mizzle/CharacterAI-Discord-Bot/README.md

 - Embedded character search.
 - Automatically sets the name and profile picture of the character.
 - Supports answers swiping and image sending.
-- You can make two or more characters talk to each other.
 - Random replies, audience mode and some other stuff.

     ![chrome_cshYMsGIaB](https://user-images.githubusercontent.com/55811932/211129383-c7cd4ca2-ceb4-42c5-8449-bc6ce9b2d538.gif)